MarwaKadhem/Solar-System-3D-simulation/README.md

 ![This is an image](solarsys_im.jpg)

-General description: 3D simulation of the Solar System by propagating (Verlet-Störmer integration) the orbit of each celestial body,  in addition to the interplanetary trajectory of Pioneer 10.
+General description: 3D simulation of the Solar System by propagating the orbit of each celestial body,  in addition to the interplanetary trajectory of Pioneer 10.
 The initial  conditions used to solve the n-body problem are generated using the ephemeris  imported from the SPICE files (spiceypy library).

 This code was written to be as understandable as possible for begineers in astronomical programming on Python 3.
 The program is structured in 3 files: